braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ## Managing properties

-Once you have created a custom event or product, you can click **Manage Properties** for that event or product to add new properties, blocklist existing properties, and view which campaigns or Canvases use this property in a [trigger event]({{site.baseurl}}/user_guide/engagement_tools/campaigns/scheduling_and_organizing/delivery_types/triggered_delivery/#step-1-select-a-trigger-event).
+After you have created a custom event or product, you can click **Manage Properties** for that event or product to add new properties, blocklist existing properties, and view which campaigns or Canvases use this property in a [trigger event]({{site.baseurl}}/user_guide/engagement_tools/campaigns/scheduling_and_organizing/delivery_types/triggered_delivery/#step-1-select-a-trigger-event).

 ![Custom properties for a custom event.][73]{: style="max-width:80%"}